vedankvekhande/Movie_App/README.md

 ## Step 3: Run the Website

 After 'npm install' command is finished in terminal , type 'npm start' command and this should open browser tab automatically.
 This will start the application.
-Open a web browser and navigate to http://localhost:3000 to access the website if not opened by deafult.
+Open a web browser and navigate to http://localhost:3000 to access the website if not opened by default.

 note :- In case of any doubt feel free to contact me!
 <hr/>